BGAcademy23/B3/tutorial.md

     --prot_seq=${ORTHODB} --AUGUSTUS_BIN_PATH=/usr/bin/ \
     --AUGUSTUS_SCRIPTS_PATH=/usr/share/augustus/scripts/ --threads ${T} \
     --gm_max_intergenic 10000 --skipOptimize # remember to remove both these options for real jobs!
-    # this call takes a few minutes even with --skipOptimize and --gm_max_intergenic 10000
 ```

 This job takes a long time compute, even though it is a toy data set.
 While it's computing, we can inspect pre-computed results of the same job in the directory `BRAKER3_precomputed_results`.